 - Children with disabilities may have regular contact with a wide network of carers and other adults for practical assistance in daily living including personal intimate care.
-This can increase the opportunity for an abusive adult to be alone with a child. - If a child is abused by a carer they rely on, they may be more reluctant to

-• Caring for a child with little or no support can put families under stress.
+This can increase the opportunity for an abusive adult to be alone with a child. - If a child is abused by a carer they rely on, they may be more reluctant to disclose abuse for fear that the support service will stop. - Caring for a child with little or no support can put families under stress.
 This can make it difficult for parents to provide the care their child needs and can lead to a child being abused or neglected.